-The Pre-Law Program offers academic opportunities for undergraduate students interested in the legal field including a secondary major in legal studies and a minor in legal studies.
+The Office of Pre-Health & Pre-Law Studies offers academic opportunities for undergraduate students interested in the legal field including a secondary major in legal studies and a minor in legal studies.
 Eligible students may also apply for the Pre-Law Scholars Program.
 More information about each of these programs, as well as descriptions of required courses, can be found by clicking the links located on the left side of this page.

 The Pre-Law Program focuses on: